Category Archives: Renewable Energy

 Biomass Energy – Definition, Advantages and Future

-Biomass Energy Definition
+7. Biomass Energy Future

 Biomass energy is energy generated or produced by living or once-living organisms.
 Plants receive the sun’s energy through photosynthesis and transform carbon dioxide and water into nutrients.
 They store this energy in biomass (carbohydrates).

-Biomass Energy Source Examples
+Sources of Biomass Energy

-Today, wood and wood wastes are the most common biomass energy source.
+Today, wood and wood wastes are the most common biomass energy sources.
 We can burn wood directly or convert it into pellet fuel or other fuel forms to generate energy.
 Other plants that can serve as fuel include corn, switchgrass, miscanthus, and bamboo.
 Wood waste, agricultural waste, municipal solid waste, manufacturing waste, sewage sludge, and landfill gas are the most common waste energy feedstocks.

 The following processes produce different types of energy from biomass: